JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 1. **AWS Ready** : Wait the AWS SDK to load
 2. **Intro Speech** : Read an introduction speech to introduce the host
 3. **Wait Microphone** : Wait the Space key to be down or the *microOn* message to be emitted (when the microphone button is pressed).
-4. **Recording** : Contains a **start Microphone Recording** action to perform recording, emit the *startRecord* message (will be used to change the microphone button aspect) and wait the recording end when the Space key is up or when the *microOff* message is emitted (when the microphone button will be released).
+4. **Recording** : Contains a **start Microphone Recording** action to perform recording, emit the *startRecord* message (will be used to change the microphone button aspect) and wait the recording end when the Space key is up or when the *microOff* message is emitted (when the microphone button is released).
 5. **Recording finished** : Emit the *endRecord* message and contains a **stop Microphone Recording** action.
 6. **Lex Processing** : Send the recorded message to Lex.
 7. **Response & Lex error** : Only read the Lex response speech.
 8. **End Response** : Emit the *endMessage* to reset the microphone button aspect.

-Finally, in order to catch all emitted message from this behaviour, and to add events on the microphone button, add a script component to the host and give to the script the two parameters required.
+Finally, in order to catch all emitted messages from this behaviour, and to add events on the microphone button, add a script component to the host and give to the script the two parameters required.
 These parameters are the link to the two image uploaded earlier in the S3 bucket and the intent and slot name to activate the webcam.

 ![_config.yml]({{ site.baseurl }}/images/addhostscript.png)